MagdalenaRomanowska/romanowska-magdalena-travel-agency/README.md

 ### **General info**
 - App made for eductional purposes during Web Developer Bootcamp 2020.

-- One can see this project here: https://romanowska-travel-agency.herokuapp.com/
+- One can see this project here : https://romanowska-travel-agency.herokuapp.com/

 ### **Running app**